billchurch/webssh2_client/2026-06-10-webssh2_client-red-team.md

 the lockfile; if a CI arch needs a guaranteed binary, pin it to the exact resolved rollup version and bump both together.

+**Status:** Resolved 2026-07-30 (#143) — the `optionalDependencies` block was
+removed.
+Rollup left the dependency tree entirely with the Vite 8 / Rolldown migration (#140), so no replacement pin is needed.

 ---

 ## Supply-chain / Build